ionic-jp/capacitor-plugins-docs/src/docs/stripe/payment-flow.md

 scrollActiveLine: []
 ---

 With PaymentFlow, you can make payments in two steps flow.
-And you can use setupIntent.
+When the user presses the submit button, the system only gets the card information, and puts it in a pending state.
+After that, when the program executes the confirmation method, the payment is executed.
+In most cases, it is used in a flow that is interrupted by a final confirmation screen.

-This method can be used for both immediate payment with `PaymentIntent`, and recurring payments with `SetupIntent`.
+This method can be used for both immediate payment with `PaymentIntent`, and future payments with `SetupIntent`.

 Don't know what these Intent is?
 Learn it first at the official Stripe website.